 Narrow’s Floating Restaurant features a wide array of menu options.
 It's open seasonally for lunch and dinner and provides beautiful bay views.

-Near the tenting sites, you’ll find a lovely little trail that winds its way through a mature forest.
-It’s a great spot to stretch your legs and get away from the hot sun.
+You'll find a lovely little trail near the tenting sites that winds its way through a mature forest.
+It's a great spot to stretch your legs and escape the hot sun.

 The Marina and Fuel Dock